Comparing Wellforce IT and CompuCom for SMB and mid-market buyers

 The honest takeaway

-For an org that has never had a CIO, getting strategic guidance bundled into the monthly fee is a real cost saver.
-CompuCom's strategic muscle is real, but it is engineered to support enterprise complexity that most mid-market buyers do not have.
+For an org that has never had a CIO, getting strategy in the monthly fee is a real saver.
+CompuCom's strategic muscle is real, but it is built for enterprise complexity most mid-market buyers do not have.

 AI practice